airavata-courses/satyamsah/assignment2/README.md

    It is use to invoke POST operation to create a table.
 It will have department, designation and salary.
 It means employees with same  designation in the same department will have same salary.
 It is written in "python and flask".
 It is running at port 5002.
 5) #### [getting the salary of an employee service](https://github.com/airavata-courses/satyamsah/tree/master/assignment1/fetch-salary-service-nodejs):
    While entering the employee Id you will get the salary of that employee.Its starting point is java-spring(running at port 9090) which is calling a service in "node-js" service(running at port 3000) to retrieve the information of salary.

+6) RMQ : It is used as the communication carrier between api gateway and python service.
+I also act as communication career between Spring Java service and nodejs service .

 ### consuming the micoservies using UI.
 Type the following entries in browser.